aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

-We can now plot the evalution of the COVID-19 rate in these 5 most affected department:
+We can now plot the evolution of the COVID-19 rate in these 5 most affected departments:

 ```python